-• constEmField: Works with VSimBase, VSimEM, VSimMD, VSimPA, and VSimPD licenses.

-EM field in which components are held constant throughout the simulation.

-• emMultiField: Works with VSimBase, VSimEM, VSimMD, VSimPA, and VSimPD licenses.
+- constEmField: Works with VSimBase, VSimEM, VSimMD, VSimPA, and VSimPD licenses.
+EM field in which components are held constant throughout the simulation. - emMultiField: Works with VSimBase, VSimEM, VSimMD, VSimPA, and VSimPD licenses.
 Electromagnetic field described with the MultiField syntax.
-To construct standard Yee mesh explicit update use the basicEM macro.

-• funcEmField: Works with VSimBase, VSimEM, VSimMD, VSimPA, and VSimPD licenses.

-Values for this field are set by a space/time function using the STFunc object.
+To construct standard Yee mesh explicit update use the basicEM macro. - funcEmField: Works with VSimBase, VSimEM, VSimMD, VSimPA, and VSimPD licenses.
+Values for this field are set by a space/time function using the STFunc object. - yeeStaticEmField: Works with VSimBase, VSimEM, VSimMD, VSimPA, and VSimPD licenses.
+Contains an electric field only.
+The yeeStaticEmField field is determined by Poisson solve.

-rhojweighting (string)
+rhojweighting(string)